AILabSDU/Workstation/README.md

 ## Learn GPU usage
-1. To check whether your code runs on a GPU please go to terminal.
+1. To check whether your code runs on a GPU please go to cmd.
 2. Type ```nvidia-smi```
 3. You should see the python program listed among proccesses.